Canon 100D vs 760D

 |Canon G7 X« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Canon G7 X|

 |Canon G16« »||Y||stereo||mono||-||-||mini||2.0||Y||-||-||Canon G16|

 It is notable that the 760D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not offer wifi capability.

 Both the 100D and the 760D have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the 760D was followed by the Canon 77D.

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 100D and the Canon 760D?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.